 It’s not a very long beach.
 The white sands blend with the vegetation.
 There are rocks splashed along the coast and it has a little bit of swell which makes the waters a little bit rough on the shore.
 Another thing in its favor is that since most visitors enter through the ruins, they are not very crowded.

 Just south of the Tulum ruins beach is Boca Paila, a beach that has also managed to escape the tourist development that predominates in many of the other beaches of the Riviera Maya.
 The unspoiled beauty is only tarnished by some hut where you can have a drink or buy something to eat.
-There are also small hotels that do not alter the landscape.
+There are also small hotels and luxury resorts like the Rosewood Mayakoba Riviera Maya that do not alter the landscape, but rather inspire effortless relaxation.
 It is such a private beach that many people go nudist.
 There are also cabins for renting water equipment.
 It is the ideal place for a long walk while looking for curious lakes, coral remains or sea stones.

 Boca Paila is located 15 minutes from the entrance of Tulum.
 Because it is a protected area, it is not inhabited and does not have any kind of service, so you must be prepared with everything you need to spend a day at the beach.

 To get to these destinations easily is to move from Cancun to Tulum, through some shuttle from Cancun to Tulum.

 How to get to Tulum

 As we had mentioned, one of the best options to reach these destinations so full of nature, is to arrive by some private transfer from Cancun to Tulum service, a very good company is eTransfers, which offers from economic services to exclusive services and limousines.